 Information is key to making the right decision in an emergency.
 In the event of power outages, make sure you can receive information and warnings.
 To do this you might need:

-Tune into the local ABC (Radio 90.3 or 95.3 FM) or commercial radio and television stations for warnings, updates and community safety announcements.
+Tune into the local ABC (Radio 90.3 or 95.3 FM) or commercial radio and television stations.
+They provide regular:

 Weather related events (storms and cyclones) and flooding

-The Bureau of Meteorology’s weather services provide a wide range of forecast, warning, weather observations and information services to the Australian community, including the Sunshine Coast.
+The Bureau of Meteorology’s weather services provide a wide range of:

-This includes the flood warning network of rain and water level gauges that provide real-time rainfall and water levels at the gauge sites to forecast anticipated flooding conditions in our region.
+Their services are specific for this region as well as Australia wide.
+It includes the flood warning network of rain and water legel gauges.
+They provide real-time rainfall and water levels to forecast likely flooding conditions in our region.

 These are for:

 The Queensland Fire and Rescue Service (QFRS) publishes bushfire warnings and fire bans.

 To report a fire in any location call 000.